Suzanne

 )Even though this is a small UI test, it is directly relevant to the thesis argument.
 Suzanne is meant to reduce micro-execution confusion, so its own status language must stay simple and legible.
 The suite also checks other presentation branches, including Ready, Sending..., Recording..., conversation empty states, and the hiding of API-key details in preferences.

-| Test family | What the checks verified | Why it matters |
+| Test family | Checks | What the checks verified | Why it matters |

-| Panel usability | Status cards, empty states, previews, and UI presentation branches render expected labels and messages | Keeps the interface legible during real task work |
+Status-card presentation, collapsed/expanded cards, output previews, empty states, conversation previews, and general panel draw behavior | Keeps the interface legible and predictable during real task work |

 When the local test suite was executed, all 65 checks passed in 0.30 seconds.
 This is not the same as proving that every model-generated instruction is correct.
 What it does show is that the non-model scaffolding around Suzanne is stable: validation works, user-facing failures are surfaced, panel states are coherent, and repeated runs do not corrupt add-on state.
 For a system intended to support learners, this reliability layer is a necessary prerequisite for broader usability claims.